 Visiting a Shinto shrine is tightly woven into the daily life, culture and history of Japan.
-As a tourist you will probably want to visit at least one during your stay.
+As a tourist, you will probably want to visit at least once during your stay.
 I had a list of shrines and shrine festivals I wanted to see but I was also mindful that they are places of worship and I wanted a bit of background to understand any rules and have some context to what we saw.
 I’m no authority on Japanese culture or religion but these are some of the tips I picked up.

 Table of Contents

 The difference between a Shinto Shrine and a Temple

 You will hear the terms shrine and temple used interchangeably by some tourists but they are different things.
 A shrine or Jinja in Japan refers to a Shinto place of worship and is often easily identified by the large vermillion (orange) shrine gates or archway at the entrance.
 A temple in Japan is generally Buddhist and is a place of worship for those following the teachings of the Buddha.

 Shinto is the indigenous religion of Japan and is practised by the majority of Japanese, it comes from ancient folk beliefs and rituals with the fundamental principle that all natural things have a Kami or spiritual guardian.
 Many of Japanese festivals and celebrations are focused on Shinto events.